-Joe Fairless: Okay.
-Best ever way you like to give back?
+Joe Fairless: What’s the best ever way you like to give back?

-Joe Fairless: Where can the Best Ever listeners get in touch with you?
+Joe Fairless: What’s the best place the Best Ever listeners can get in touch with you?

-Joe Fairless: Right, yeah.
-Well, that’s a testament to the relationships and playing the long game and treating people right.
-Thanks so much for being on the show.
-I hope you have a best ever day, Kevin, and we’ll talk to you soon.
+Thanks for getting into that and thanks for being on the show.
+I hope you have a best ever day, and we’ll talk to you soon.

 Subscribe in iTunes and Stitcher so you don’t miss an episode! https://www.youtube.com/channel/UCwTzctSEMu4L0tKN2b_esfg